MathieuUrstein/HEIG.AMT.Gamification/README.md

   * For the gamification app, the host used (by default, `host = localhost`).
 3. At the root of the project, run `pip install -r tests/requirements.pip`.
 4. Still at the root of the project, run `python -m unittest discover tests`.
-5. The result of the unit tests is displayed.
+5. The results of the unit tests are displayed.

 # Authors